BINF-GSC/Hackathon_Outline/README.md

    - Git, Java, Nextflow
      - Git is the version control software you will be required to use
      - Nextflow is a domain specific language for creating software pipelines
+     - Java is a runtime environment that makes programs portable across hardware platforms without having to worry about the specifics (Nextflow runs on it)
      - Open a terminal
        - ```
          sudo apt-get update